carbon-design-system/ibm-products/.github/CODE_GUIDELINES.md

     import { pkg } from '../../settings';
     ```
   - Imports of any Carbon-React components or components from elsewhere in this
     package that the component is dependent on.
-For each public component that
-    will include `import { Canary } from '../_Canary';`, to enable the feature
-    flag mechanism described below.
   - The following standard definitions, which will be used elsewhere in the
     code:
     ```js